A Breakthrough for Rights and Justice

 Workers, communities, and local innovators are already building solutions – and they need support, coordination, and accountability at scale.

-What BAM Would Do
+What BAM Will Do

-BAM would:
+BAM will:

 • Unlock finance and technical assistance for national and local Just Transition plans.